 b) link to it from your blog or Web site

-d) recommend it to digg.com and StumbleUpon.com
+e) recommend it to digg.com and StumbleUpon.com

-If this page was really helpful, please . . .
+And if "Hope & Humor" was really helpful, please . . .

-Legal stuff and warnings
+Legal stuff and dire warnings

-WARNING: Reader assumes full responsibility for the proper and prescribed use of this site.
+Warnings: Reader assumes full responsibility for the proper and prescribed use of this site.
 For external use only.
 Discontinue if rash, redness, irritation, or swelling develops.
+May contain nuts.
 If swallowed, do not induce vomiting.
 Side-effects may include drowsiness or mild to severe agitation.
 Do not read while consuming alcohol or operating heavy machinery.
+Appoint a designated reader if intoxicated.
 Keep away from open flame.
 Do not store above 451 degrees.
 Do not use near or place in water.
-Void where prohibited, taxed or licensed.
+Void where prohibited by law, taxed or licensed.
 Any medical information provided is for general educational use only and should not be used as a substitute for professional medical advice.
+Some material may not be suitable for young children.
+Parental discretion advised.
 Views expressed are those of the author and do not necessarily represent those of any other person—real or fictitious, living or dead—using the name James Watkins.